mpdroog/invoiced/README.md

 ===========
 Simple hour registration + invoice generator.

+What makes us better than the competition (non-technical):

+* Audit trail, every change is recorded and easily revertable!
+* Always available, no internet? no problem!!
+The whole system runs from your own PC (if you want)
+* Searching for an old invoice?
+We got a powersearch, so finding it should be a breeze!
+* We're FAST, instantly loading pages :D
+* Completely free!
+(But if you pay 1EUR/month we'll give you backups)

-What makes us better than the competition:
+What makes us better than the competition (technical):

-* we save all userdata as TOML-files onto the filesystem (human readable)
+* we save all userdata as TOML-files onto the filesystem (human readable and possibly readable after corruption)
-* we commit changes to a local Git-repository (free revision control of precious data)
+* we commit changes to a local Git-repository (free version control of precious data with an audit-trail of changes)
+* we push/pull with remote GIT nodes on change (distributed accounting/easy backups)
 * we index everything (Bleve) so we got a power search!
 * we're good looking
+* we're FAST (average page loading time of 400ms!)
-* we're opensource
+* we're opensource (sourcecode is free, adjustable and we like contributions back)

 Technical background
 ===========